green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 For instance you can run an `apt install` to install one missing tool in a standard `ubuntu` container without having the need to create a new image on DockerHub.

-However we cannot allow the full options of `docker compose` as this would allow to mount arbitrary volumes on our measurement machines or even run in `--priviledged` mode.
+However we do not allow the full options of `docker compose` as this would allow to mount arbitrary volumes on our measurement machines or even run in `--priviledged` mode.

 ## Energy measurement